Chronic prostatitis/chronic pelvic pain syndrome

-Chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS), previously known as chronic nonbacterial prostatitis, is long-term pelvic pain and lower urinary tract symptoms (LUTS) without evidence of a bacterial infection.
+Chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS), previously known as chronic nonbacterial prostatitis and now classified by the US NIH as Category IIIa and IIIb prostatitis, is long-term pelvic pain and lower urinary tract symptoms (LUTS) without evidence of a bacterial infection.
 It affects about 2–6% of men.
 Together with IC/BPS, it makes up urologic chronic pelvic pain syndrome (UCPPS).

 The cause is unknown.
 Diagnosis involves ruling out other potential causes of the symptoms such as bacterial prostatitis, benign prostatic hyperplasia, overactive bladder, and cancer.

 Recommended treatments include multimodal therapy, physiotherapy, and a trial of alpha blocker medication or antibiotics in certain newly diagnosed cases.
-Some evidence supports some non medication based treatments.
+Some evidence supports some non-medication-based treatments.

 Signs and symptoms

 Chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS) is characterized by pelvic or perineal pain without evidence of urinary tract infection, lasting longer than 3 months, as the key symptom.
 Symptoms may wax and wane.
 Pain can range from mild to debilitating.
 Pain may radiate to the back and rectum, making sitting uncomfortable.
 Pain can be present in the perineum, testicles, tip of penis, pubic or bladder area.
 Dysuria, arthralgia, myalgia, unexplained fatigue, abdominal pain, constant burning pain in the penis, and frequency may all be present.
 Frequent urination and increased urgency may suggest interstitial cystitis (inflammation centred in bladder rather than prostate).
 Post-ejaculatory pain, mediated by nerves and muscles, is a hallmark of the condition.